 Related post: How to create a mood board for your brand

 Just like branding, every design project can profit from a mood board.
 Especially if you’re collaborating with others it ensures everybody is on the same wavelength.
-From photo project over marketing campagne to newsletter layout, every project can benefit from a mood board.
+From photo project over marketing campaign to newsletter layout, every project can benefit from a mood board.

 Changing your wardrobe and defining a personal style is often a long-term process.
 A mood board can help you to find out what you like, which colors, fabrics, and cuts.
 If you decide to downsize and create a capsule wardrobe it’s even more important to look at those things.
-A visual reference in form of a mood board will help you to make sure new pieces you buy work together with what you have and create a well-balanced look.
+A visual reference in the form of a mood board will help you to make sure new pieces you buy work together with what you have and create a well-balanced look.
 Take a look at this extensive guide from Anuschka Rees.

 Home decoration/ renovation

 Picking wallpapers and colors can already be a difficult undertaking.
 And how to make sure everything will work together once it’s finished?
-Every home renovation project should start with finding inspiration and slowly curating and reducing until you find what you really want.
-Why not do this in form of a mood board?
-You can include color swatches, fabrics, accessories, furniture you already have and want to keep or new signature pieces you want to invest in.
+Every home renovation project should start with finding inspiration and slowly curating and reducing until you find what you want.
+Why not do this in the form of a mood board?
+You can include color swatches, fabrics, accessories, the furniture you already have and want to keep or new signature pieces you want to invest in.
 It’s often easier if you decide on a theme first e.g. minimal, cottage style, beach house.
 This helps you to pick the right materials to work with or make color choices.

 A somehow different form of a mood board is the vision board.
 From monthly over seasonal to long-term, everything is possible.
 A vision board can help you to determine what you want to achieve.
 On this vision board, you can assemble images and quotes which motivate and inspire you.
-A vision board can work for business as well as personal life.
+A vision board can work for your business as well as personal life.
 It’s a great way to work on your mindset instead of just focusing on numbers and status with your goals.